-It’s 2019.
-It’s a time when almost every single business, no matter how small, has developed their own website.
+It’s 2022.
+It’s a time when almost every single business, no matter how small, has developed its own website.
 So, why are so many preschools hesitant?
 More importantly, why are you?

 Many preschool providers are simply content to rely on listings under local directories and citations.
 And, while directory listings are invaluable to have, they won’t drive the same level of enrollment as a professionally designed and maintained website.
 More importantly?
 Parents need access to information at any given moment, which is something that they can’t get from a directory listing.

 If you haven’t thought about developing and maintaining your preschool website, here are the top 5 reasons why you should start today.